voschezang/coding-handbook/systems/systems.md

 Components can be treated a subjects or organized structures.

-- Subjects have a two desires.
-Satisfaction and improved quality.
-See [desires](../psychology/desires.md).
+- Subjects have two types of desires: satisfaction and improved quality.
+See [subjects/desire.md](subjects/desires.md).
 - Organizations have a function, lifecycle and exhibits internal dynamics.